AlmasB/tetris3d/README.md

 ## Known issues & bugs ##

-* On linux VMs (Fedora20x64, Ubuntu13.10x64) with OpenGL 2.1 emulation
-    only the front faces are drawn (nothing to do with glFaceCull though)
 * With NVIDIA driver 311.48 (other versions may be affected too) SDL_GL_SetSwapInterval(1) (double buffering) causes high cpu load